spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 HangingRack.STEP = HangingRack.INTERVAL/1000; // seconds
 {% endhighlight %}

-After that i define my controls which are keyboards left/right to move on the x-axis
+After that i define my controls which are keyboards left/right to move on the x-axis\n

 {% highlight javascript linenos=table%}
 HangingRack.controls = {